 If you are single and homeless or threatened with homelessness, you will need to seek advice at the council offices or by phoning the Housing Team on 01256 844844.
 Alternatively referrals can be made through Julian House.
 Applicants will need to contact Julian House Outreach Team on 01256 322791, referrals can also be made by other agencies, such as:

 Other supported services currently on offer in Basingstoke:

 You might not be referred to supported housing if:

 If you have previously accessed supported housing and accrued rent arrears or displayed behaviours which have led to you being evicted from a service, or you choosing to leave a service, you will be expected to actively engage in an action plan to address these previous issues before being referred again for a supported housing service.
 For example, this may include you being expected to engage in a rent repayment plan or with drug/alcohol support services.

 There are 20 bed spaces at May Place House and often there are many people who are single, homeless and trying to access this accommodation.
 It could take several weeks, following your acceptance, before you are offered a vacancy.
 As soon as a suitable placement is available, the provider of that service will contact you directly.

-Individuals are expected to move on from May Place House within 12 weeks.
-If you move on into alternative supported housing from May Place House, it is likely that you will stay for six months, up to a maximum of two years.
+Individuals usually move on from May Place House within 12 to 24 weeks.
+If you move on into alternative supported housing from May Place House, it is likely that you will stay for six months to two years.
 Throughout this time, you will be expected to save money and develop your tenancy skills to assist you with moving on into independent living within the private rented sector.

 The most likely way that you will move on will be into the private rented sector.
 Your support plan whilst living in supported housing will focus on budgeting and saving money towards a deposit and rent in advance within the private rented sector.
 If you are under the age of 35 then this would be for a room in a shared house.
 If you are aged 35 and over, this could be a studio or one bedroom flat.